haviethung3004/Netmiko-mcp/README.md

 Example commands you can use:

 ```
-"Show the running interfaces on the router"
+"Show the running interfaces on the router R1 and R2"

 "Configure interface GigabitEthernet0/1 with IP 192.168.1.1/24"